stackitcloud/gardener-extension-acl/README.md

 We can hook into this mechanism and insert additional configuration, which further limits the access to a specific cluster.

-Broadly speaking, there are three different ways to access the API server of a
+Broadly speaking, there are three different external traffic flows:
-shoot:

-1. Via SNI name (Kubernetes API Listener)
-2. Using the internal flow (Kubernetes Service Listener)
-3. Via VPN (VPN Listener)
+1. Kubernetes API Listener (via SNI name)
+1. Kubernetes Service Listener (internal flow)
+1. VPN Listener

 These ways are described in more detail in the aforementioned GEP.
 Essentially, these three ways are all represented by a specific Envoy listener with filters.